 Phase 3: Post-Enrollment - Ignite the Flywheel (The 90-Day Sprint)

-The work after the deadline closes is what determines real ROI.
+The work after the deadline closes determines real ROI.
 This is where you lock in adoption.

 - Kick Off a "90-Day Wealth Builder" Challenge: Drive rapid preventive action with accelerated rewards.
-Use app features like live progress bars and growing balance trackers to provide visceral, positive feedback.
+Use app features like live progress bars and growing balance trackers to provide immediate, positive feedback.

 - Schedule the Strategic Roadmap Meeting: At 6 months, present findings from the Readiness Index.
 Shift the executive conversation from "Did they enroll?" to "Here's the data showing how we save $1.2M next year."